 Computer Science and Information Technology offer something for everyone at every academic level.

 A web developer with just an associate degree can expect to make an average of $62,000 annually according to current BLS statistics.
 A computer network architect with a bachelor’s degree under her belt can expect about $91,000 annually

 CIT programs are available at both the Associate and Bachelor levels.
 According to the U.S. Department of Labor Bureau of Labor Statistics, it is projected that jobs in computer technology will grow at more than four times the rate of all industries through 2022.

 (check out: What is the Benefit of Going to a Community College?)

-AA/AS: Many people are completely content to complete an associate’s degree, since jobs are readily available even at this level, with salaries ranging from $35,000 as high as $80K.
-An associate’s degree from a community college, often augmented with a specialized certification or licensure, is all you need to open the door as a tech support specialist, web developer, or coder.
+AA/AS: Many people are completely content to complete an associate degree, since jobs are readily available even at this level.
+Salaries range from $35,000 to as high as $80K.
+An associate’s degree from a community college, often augmented with a specialized certification or licensure, is all you need to open the door as a:

-MS: Master’s degrees can be technical or managerial, depending on what direction students want to take in their careers, but they are usually necessary for the higher-ranked jobs, especially leadership positions such as project management.
+MS: Master’s degrees can be technical or managerial, depending on what direction students want to take in their careers.
+They are usually necessary for the higher-ranked jobs, especially leadership positions such as project management.
 If a job title has Engineer in it, you’re probably going to need a master’s to get it.

 PhD: As in most fields, a PhD in computer science is for those who want to teach at the college level, or who just love going to school so much they can’t stop.
 It’s not really a necessity for most corporate or industry jobs, and can even be a liability on the job market for everything but teaching.